Why Move and Live in China?

 A growing number of Americans are seeking their professional fortunes in the Middle Kingdom, and there are currently over 110,000 Americans who live, work, or study in China.
-While the global recession beginning to ease, and economic growth in the U.S. is relatively stagnant, China’s booming economy is expected to still grow an average of 6.7% in 2016, in part due to the massive stimulus package by the Chinese government.
+While the global recession is easing, and economic growth in the U.S. is relatively stagnant for some coming out of school, China’s booming economy is expected to still grow an average of over 5-6% in the forseeable future, in part due to the massive stimulus package by the Chinese government.
 Working opportunities in China are manifold, not only due to rapid economic growth but also due to the increasing diversification of the Chinese economy.
-In addition to English teaching jobs there are also many professional and management jobs available in a large variety of fields.
+While the majority of jobs are related to English teaching or internships, there are also professional and management jobs available in a large variety of fields.
 China has a large need for qualified managers and experts in the fields of finance and high-tech, especially those with knowledge of English and experience in the global marketplace and with international business practices.
 Although there are many recent university graduates in China looking for work, foreign job applicants often have the advantage in that they more closely meet the demands of Chinese employers than Chinese candidates.

-A growing number of Americans are seeking jobs in China not only because of the tight job market in U.S. but also because they can often advance their careers more rapidly and find better jobs than at home.
+A growing number of Americans are seeking jobs in China not only because of the tight job market in U.S. for professional jobs, but also because they can often advance their careers more rapidly and find better jobs than at home.
 China is increasingly seen as a great place for young professionals to jump-start their careers and gain international work experience.
 But China is not only attractive for recent college graduates, but also for established professionals seeking to advance their careers.
 While advancement opportunities for many professionals are scarce in the U.S. due to the sluggish economy, China’s economy is booming, and the demand for skilled professionals is high in a large number of fields.
 Unemployment in urban areas is a low 4.3%, and the local work force cannot meet the demand for skilled employees with international business or management experience.
 The demand for skilled foreign professionals is not expected to abate any time soon.